Goncharov (meme): Reception and analysis

+By late November 2022, Goncharov had been reported on internationally in mainstream media.
 The New York Times reported that Goncharov had become the top trending topic on Tumblr, and Scorsese was the second most popular topic.
 Some writers correlated the popularity of Goncharov with Elon Musk's purchase of Twitter, after which many users had opted to abandon the platform in favor of Tumblr.
 Kelsey Weekman of BuzzFeed cited Goncharov as "evidence of the unique power of Tumblr's creative, collaborative minds".
-Eve Edwards of The Focus described the meme as an attempt to induce the Mandela effect.
 Linda Codega of Gizmodo remarked on the enthusiasm around the meme as "an inspiring example of collective storytelling and spontaneous fandom generation, inspired by the community itself.
 Essentially, Goncharov (1973) is not a film, but a game.
 And only Tumblr knows the rules, because the rules of Goncharov (1973) are the rules of Tumblr itself."
 Caitlin Quinlan, writing for Empire, noted that the meme had "enough material for an entire franchise thanks to its creative devotees" and expressed the hope that Goncharov "could one day become more of a reality".

-The Daily Fix cited Tumblr user David J Prokopetz's analysis as pinpointing its appeal: "The Goncharov meme isn't so much impenetrable to outsiders as it is indistinguishable from business as usual.
+The Daily Fix cited one Tumblr user's analysis as pinpointing its appeal: "The Goncharov meme isn't so much impenetrable to outsiders as it is indistinguishable from business as usual.
 Goncharov shitposts sound exactly like how film nerds actually sound when discussing a real film which they have not seen, but do not wish to admit they have not seen, so from the uninvolved perspective nothing has changed."
-Speaking to Vice about the meme, Tumblr user do-you-have-a-flag (also known as simply "Flags") described Goncharov as an extension of the platform's "'yes-and' culture," where users often expand on each other's posts via the platform's reblog function to collaboratively create unexpected narratives and conversations.
+Speaking to Vice about the meme, Tumblr user do-you-have-a-flag described Goncharov as an extension of the platform's "'yes, and...' culture", where users often expand on each other's posts via the platform's reblog function to collaboratively create unexpected narratives and conversations.
+Jamie Cohen, a professor of media studies at Queens College of the City University of New York, agreed that Tumblr's "threaded, stacked replies where people build off each other" made it a "perfect space for this to go viral".

 The meme of Goncharov was acknowledged positively by Tumblr, whose Twitter account stated that the nonexistent film was "ahead of its time".
-Lynda Carter, one of the film's fictionalized cast members, similarly played along with her imagined role in the film in a Tumblr post.
+Lynda Carter similarly played along with her fictionalized role in the film in a Tumblr post.
 Ryan Reynolds, less than a month after joining Tumblr, also made a post about his "favorite line" from the film.
-Author Neil Gaiman, in response to users submitting questions about Goncharov to his Tumblr inbox, expressed disapproval and urged them to desist.
-On November 25, 2022, Martin Scorsese's daughter posted a video on TikTok of a text exchange with her father, in which she shared The New York Times' article on Goncharov and asked if he had seen it.
-Scorsese replied, "Yes.
+Author Neil Gaiman, in response to users submitting questions about Goncharov to his Tumblr inbox, expressed disapproval and asked them to stop.
+On 25 November 2022, Scorsese's daughter posted a video on TikTok of a text exchange with her father in which she shared The New York Times' article on Goncharov and asked if he had seen it; he replied, "Yes.
 I made that film years ago."